Thomas F. Cooley

 Cooley-Rupert Economic Snapshot

-This is the latest version of our snapshot of the U.S. Economy based on the most recent data releases from the Bureau of Economic Analysis, the Bureau of Labor Statistics, and the Federal Reserve.
-As in previous snapshots we present the data in a way that we find particularly useful for assessing where we are in the business cycle and tracking the U.S. economic recovery...continued
+In our posts you will find the latest version of the snapshot of the European economy based on the latest releases from Eurostat and other organizations.
+In all of our snapshots we present the data in a way that we find particularly useful for assessing where we are in the business cycle and tracking the economic recovery of several large European countries.
+Since the dating of European business cycles is relatively new, we define our own using a simple and comparable method.
+Visit for a detailed description of our methodology.

 Dodd-Frank: One Year On